 BDNF is important for synaptic plasticity.
 High levels of BDNF in the hippocampus are related to both survival and differentiation of dentate gyrus progenitor cells in the adult, and low levels of BDNF have been linked to deficient neurogenesis in aged animals.

 Low-intensity aerobic exercise can promote neuroplasticity within the motor cortex of healthy adults but will not increase BNDF.
-Exercise-induced BDNF is best if vigorous (acute) or intense.
+Moderate exercise has no effect on BNDF.

 BDNF signalling is linked to mitochondrial health because it upregulates antioxidant enzymes, and it mediates PGC-1α-induced mitochondrial biogenesis.